-Federal and State Laws
+Federal and state laws

 The bottom line: Don’t switch your vacation policy without first checking on your own state’s vacation pay laws.

-Some employment contracts lay out a specific vacation accrual table.
+Some employment documents lay out a specific vacation accrual table.
 Others might say something a little less definitive, such as “the employee will earn vacation time according to the table in the employee handbook, which may be updated every two years.”

-Company Culture and Morale
+Company culture and morale

 Paid vacation time is a valuable fringe benefit.
 Many workers consider it a deal-breaker in a job offer.
 No paid time off, no offer acceptance.